hashchange/cloudypass/Readme.md

 ##### Is it safe?

 I have written these scripts for my own use.
 They are tried and tested, in particular with my own setup – Dropbox, Boxcryptor, Keepassium on mobile –, and designed to be reliable.
 If things go wrong, as they eventually always do, the scripts don't fail silently, but make a fuss.
-Decent error handling and notifications are an important part of the package.
+Decent error handling and notifications are part of the package.

 That said, Cloudypass basically just copies files around and orchestrates the process.
 The actual synchronization across a network is done by a service of your choice (e.g. Dropbox).
 Merging data from another machine into the local Keepass database is handled by Keepass itself.
 The scripts don't touch, know or care about passwords and keyfiles.
 (Keyfiles should not be synchronized anyway.
 If you need to move them to a new machine, do it manually.)
 There is little which could go wrong, security-wise, because the scope of the scripts is so limited.